dmbarbour/glas/docs/GlasApps.md

 ### Standard IO

 Standard input and output can be modeled as initially open file references, following convention.
 However, instead of integers, I propose to reserve `std:in`, `std:out`, and `std:err` as file references.
 In general, we might reserve `std:` prefix for system-defined references.

+The `std:err` reference may be unavailable, implicitly used for logging.

 ### Filesystem